 An App That Thwarts Potential Smartphone ThievesUniversity of Minnesota senior Alexis Haeg-Vang was studying for class on campus when she noticed something was missing.
 “I got up to leave, on my way to my appointment I realized my phone was gone,” she said.
 Alexis immediately tried to locate the phone that she bought for $700.
 She did so with a GPS tracker app from her computer.
 The battery had already been taken out from the phone.

+Scientists Find Out Why Moose Population's SlippingScientists are trying to figure out why the moose population in Minnesota has gone down as much as 65 percent.
+The answers aren't good news.
 The Minnesota DNR captured 49 moose calves and fitted them with GPS transmitter collars.
 Days after finishing their work, 22 of the newborn moose had already died.